A Little Bit About Your New Employer

 - You have the ability to communicate effectively through high level interpersonal skills and can negotiate and manage conflict.

 - You can take responsibility for domestic animals, holding facility maintenance, animal care and welfare, animal registrations and record keeping.

 - You have cultural knowledge and understanding of Aboriginal and Torres Strait Islander people and are responsive and communicate sensitively and effectively.

 - The ability to undertake community patrol to identify stray or sick animals and can collect and impound them where necessary and notify owners.

 - Respond promptly to and investigate complaints with appropriate action, and report outcomes to Council.

 What’s In It For You!

 You will receive a generous salary package and will gain ‘hands on’ experience working within an Indigenous community.
 Subsidised accommodation will be provided.
 Occasional weekend work and after hours overtime may be required.

 What you do now

-If you're interested in this role, please forward an up-to-date copy of your CV, or call us now.
+If you're interested in this role, please forward an up-to-date copy of your CV.